nationalarchives/tdr-create-db-users/README.md

 Create the database if it doesn't exist.
 It will need the correct username and password.
 You can use docker

-`docker run --name postgres -e POSTGRES_PASSWORD=password -e POSTGRES_USER=tdr -e POSTGRES_DB=consignmentapi -d -p 5432:5432 postgres`
+`docker run --name postgres-db-users -e POSTGRES_PASSWORD=password -e POSTGRES_USER=tdr -e POSTGRES_DB=consignmentapi -d -p 5432:5432 postgres`

-Connect to the database and create the `rds_iam` role.
+Connect to the local database

+`PGPASSWORD=password psql -h localhost -p 5432 -U tdr -d consignmentapi`

+Create the `rds_iam` role.
 This exists by default on RDS instances but not on the postgres docker image.

 `CREATE ROLE rds_iam;`